Daniel-Nijdl/WM-Y1-Capstone/README.md

 - Ilya - Finished the daily graph
 - Ilya - Added Chart js 2
 - Ilya - Created file for easier exporting
+- Jason - Logo was created and added to the website

 5/10/21
 - Ilya - Finished fixing several bugs
+- Jason - detailed and other cards were create and wip

 5/11/21
 - Ilya - Added icons to components
 - Ilya - Changed the map
 - Ilya - Started humidity and uv index

-5/12/21
+- Jason - A few cards were made for specific parts of weather 5/12/21
 - Ilya - Fixes
 - Ilya - Organized lots of code
 - Ilya - Added wind speed
+-
 5/14/21
 - Ilya - Finished clouds component
 - Ilya - Fixes
+- Jason - Removed white background from cards to make them look better

 5/18/21
 - Ilya - Helped redesign much of the layout